pittsburghmodular/NullVentana/README.md

-A self-contained HTML lo-fi ambient visualizer, video and webcam effects processor that responds to music.
+A self-contained HTML lo-fi ambient and sound visualizer, video and webcam effects processor that responds to music.
 Tested in Chrome, Safari, Vivaldi.

 Download the HTML to run locally or run directly from the GitHub page using this address: https://pittsburghmodular.github.io/pittsburghmodular/